oracle-samples/netsuite-suitecloud-samples/README.md

 ## Contributing

 SuiteScript samples are open source projects.
 Pull Requests are currently not being accepted.
-See CONTRIBUTING for details.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Security